1000buffalogenomes/1000buffalogenomes.github.io/datamgmt.md

 - [Genome Variation Map](https://ngdc.cncb.ac.cn/gvm/getProjectDetail?project=GVM000043) from 230 Chinese swamp- and river-buffalo

 The [Philippine Carabao Center](https://www.pcc.gov.ph/) also have existing SNP data from the [90K SNP Panel](https://www.thermofisher.com/blog/behindthebench/improving-and-conserving-the-carabao-population-in-the-philippines-using-the-applied-biosystems-axiom-technology/) to contribute to the project.

-We are also currently in-process of assembling a **swamp buffalo** genome which can be used to mine SNPs for the swamp-type buffalo.